The 5 BEST Automatic Chicken Coop Doors in 2026

 A close up view of the Omlet Autodoor

 This is a great door!
-The Omlet Autodoor was the first automatic chicken door that I owned but had to switch to the Chickcozy door with our new coop since I was limited on horizontal space.
+The Omlet Autodoor is the first automatic chicken door that I owned, but I had to switch to the Chickcozy door with our new coop since I was limited on horizontal space.

 Pros: